 About Us/ Program Description

-The Clinical Psychology Internship Program has been accredited by the American Psychological Association since 1972, and in 2010, received a seven year accreditation.
+The Clinical Psychology Internship Program has been accredited by the American Psychological Association since 1972, and in 2018, received a ten year accreditation.
 The WVU School of Medicine, Department of Behavioral Medicine and Psychiatry, located at Chestnut Ridge Center, sponsors the 12- month doctoral internship.
 The program emphasizes strong mentorship and training in assessment and intervention from an evidence-based, primarily cognitive-behavioral orientation.
 Interns gain clinical experience with patients representing a broad range of presenting problems in both inpatient and outpatient treatment settings.
 A variety of didactic and research opportunities are also provided.

 American Psychological Association Commission on Accreditation Contact: